ezcommunity/ezdfs-fsbackend-aws-s3/README.md

 When setting up Legacy Bridge, don't forget to follow the documentation here: https://doc.ezplatform.com/en/latest/guide/clustering_aws_s3/ .

-If your images are not proper display, check the value of `url_prefix`:
+If your images are not displayed properly, check the value of `url_prefix`:

 ```
 ezpublish: